 The point perhaps is that detachment from the dictates of Cabinet solidarity can improve the transparency of critical decision-making processes.
 Much of course depends on the individual from whom the information is sought.
 The recent British experience stands in stark contrast to the apparent conduct of the attorney-general of the United States, who is in Cabinet and whose advice on a range of matters associated with the Iraq War was tendentious to say the least.
-I will return to this episode in US history shortly.
+I will return to this episode in US history and an Australian attorney general, Australia's adherence to the Westminster system has been powerful and remains